 - Floating widget

-The main window consists of a set of panels and each panel may contain multiple docked widgets as tabs.
-For example, in the above figure there are five panels in the main window and there are two docked widgets as tabs in the bottom-left panel.
-A tab or a docked widget may be detached to become a floating widget.
-The menu bar provides control options, such as image input/output, launching widgets, getting help, etc. The widget bar provides widgets to view or to analyze images.
+The main browser window consists of a set of panels.
+Each panel may contain multiple docked widgets as tabs.
+For example, in the above figure there are five panels in the main browser window and there are two docked widgets sharing the same panel as tabs in the bottom-left panel.
+A tab (also known as a docked widget) may be detached from a panel to become a floating widget.
+The menu bar provides control options, such as image input/output, launching widgets, and getting help, etc. The widget bar provides widgets to view or to analyze images.
 The dialog bar provides dialogs for configurations.
-The region bar provides shortcut buttons for creating regions of interest.
-The icons at the top-right corner of the main window are the indicators of server (backend) status and data stream.
-A dialog provides options to configure components, such as image layout, or region properties, etc. A tool bar provides tools for a widget, such as zoom buttons for the image viewer widget or the export options for the spectral profile widget, etc.
+The region bar provides shortcut buttons for creating regions of interest in the image viewer.
+The status bar includes indicators of server (backend) status (as a green, orange, or red circle), data stream status (as a green cloud), and new release notification (as an orange envelope).
+A dialog provides options for configurations, such as image view properties, or region properties, etc. A toolbar provides tools for a widget, such as zoom buttons for the image viewer widget or the export options for the spectral profile widget, for example.

-In this section, basic instructions on how to interact with CARTA through the graphical user interface (GUI) are introduced.
+In this section, we provide basic instructions on how to interact with CARTA through the graphical user interface (GUI).
 A summary of the full set of controls and shortcuts can be found via the “Help” -> “Controls and Shortcuts” menu or via “shift”+”?” keys.

 To zoom an image